-- a weekly gardening group offering basic garden maintenance to local Time Bank members.
+- a weekly gardening group on Wednesday mornings, offering basic garden maintenance to local Time Bank members.
 Rowan, the team leader, co-ordinates the work and provides training and supervision to volunteers

 - an Over 50's Cafe, which takes place every Tuesday in Twerton and offers tasty, low cost lunches, snacks and drinks in a friendly, comfortable space

-- an IT advice drop-in, which takes place on Tuesday afternoons or by arrangement
+- an IT advice drop-in, which takes place on Tuesday afternoons by arrangement

-- a food growing project which meets on our allotment at Bath City Farm on Tuesday mornings
+- a food growing project which meets on our allotment at Bath City Farm, times by arrangment

 - a fortnightly food co-op on Wednesdays, supplying fresh, locally grown vegetables

-- a guitar group suitable for beginners, which takes place on Thursday afternoons
+- a guitar group suitable for beginners, which takes place in Twerton on Thursday afternoons

 - a walking group, which meets on Wednesday afternoons for short (1 - 2 hour) rambles in the local area